MouseLand/cellpose/README.md

 If you have an older `cellpose` environment you can remove it with `conda env remove -n cellpose` before creating a new one.

-If you are using a GPU, make sure its drivers and the cuda libraries are correctly installed.
+If you are using a GPU, make sure its drivers and the CUDA/ROCm libraries are correctly installed.

 1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.8** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path